RareSkills/blog/compound-v3-contracts-tutorial/compound-v3-contracts-tutorial.md

 ### CometExt is an extension to Comet via [delegatecall](https://www.rareskills.io/post/delegatecall)

-To avoid hitting the 24kb deployment limit, Comet offloads several extra functions to CometExt using the [fallback-extension pattern](https://www.rareskills.io/post/fallback-extension-pattern).
+To avoid hitting the 24 KB deployment limit, Comet offloads several extra functions to CometExt using the [fallback-extension pattern](https://www.rareskills.io/post/fallback-extension-pattern).
 For example, the function `name()` is not in Comet.sol and thus [cannot be seen on Etherscan](https://etherscan.io/address/0xc3d688B66703497DAA19211EEdff47f25384cdc3#readProxyContract).

 However, if we call that function via [Foundry](https://www.rareskills.io/post/foundry-testing-solidity) cast, we can see the contract behaves as if it exists.